bellottoeric/urls-monitor/README.md

 ```sh
    npm start
    ```
-The script will start from `index.js` and call the verification process.
+The script will start from `index.js` and call the verification process.<br />
-The verification process is in `src/verification.js` and it is called every session of monitoring full URLs.
+The verification process is in `src/verification.js` and it is called every session of monitoring full URLs.<br />
-Then the query is made from `src/request.js` and return an error if the status code isn't the same as expected.
+Then the query is made from `src/request.js` and return an error if the status code isn't the same as expected.<br />
-For all the errors caught, the linked alert will be triggered. `src/alert/`
+For all the errors caught, the linked alert will be triggered. `src/alert/`<br />

 <p align="right">(<a href="#top">back to top</a>)</p>